 What interesting is despite this trope, victory not always certain.
 Though at the very least the characters are left alive to fight another day.

 Also Grisor from the demon mirror filler arc, though possibly more justified since he lacked the strength to actually fight back when cornered.

 The Ditz: Suzy.
 Just to give an example, when she was a kid, she was trying to lead a lost little girl home, only to be distracted by a kitten trapped in a box floating in the river.
 The two of them ended up several miles away from where they wanted to go.

 The Dragon: Demolt to Zofis.
-Almost literally, since he has a rather draconian appearance and is outright stated to be stronger than Zophise.
+Almost literally, since he has a rather draconian appearance and is outright stated to be stronger than Zofis.

 Gentle Giant: Shin.
 His first appearance includes not only helping Zatch get off the swing sets he's trapped on, he helps and old lady cross the street, sorts the recycling bin, and is nursing an injured bird back to health.
-Unfortunately, being the gentle giant, his past involves the gigantic kid being bullied back in elementary school, and his mother's dying wish (which apparently happens while he's only a child) is for him to be able to stick up for himself.
+Unfortunately, being the gentle giant, his past involves the gigantic kid being bullied back in elementary school, and his mother's dying wish was for him to be able to stick up for himself.
 Naturally, the poor guy has to have a douchebag mamodo who uses his reverence for his mother to try and get him to do things like attack a school.
 He's a little bit of The Woobie as well.

 Rein both subverts this trope and plays it straight at the same time.
 He used to be a complete savage in the past, and in the present he's got an intimidating and sometimes downright scary appearance, and he's also very powerful when battling.
 However, he's also very friendly, kind, gentle, and doesn't even want to fight if he doesn't have to.